The Aspen of the South

 4th of July Parade

-The longest-running Fourth of July parade west of the Mississippi — and this year marks America's 250th.
-Festival Hill hosts the Texas Festival Orchestra all summer with weekly concerts highlighted by the patriotic concert.
+The longest-running Fourth of July parade west of the Mississippi.
+Festival Hill hosts the Texas Festival Orchestra all summer with weekly concerts.

 Wine Walk & Film FestivalFall